yuno-payments/yuno-docs/docs/Docs Restructure/docs-restructuring-options.md

 ---
 This document presents two improved menu structure options for the entire Yuno documentation.
 Both options use only existing content and aim to create a more intuitive user experience based on proven patterns from leading payment platforms.

-> ℹ️ Note:
->
-> This document provides complete Level 2 and Level 3 structure breakdown for both proposed options.

 ## Research approach

 We analyzed the current structure and studied navigation patterns from leading payment platforms: